Var-Name-jpg/English-1010/README.md

 # English-1010
-English 1010 class at ETSU - Danielle Byington
+English 1010 class at ETSU - Danielle Byington\n
 This repository contains all of my essays written for ENGL-1010.

 #Files